Fall Money Tips: 39 Clever Ways to Save Big Now

 Go over your coverage and look at what you’re paying as a family for the premiums and co-pays.
 Then compare your options for changing your plan to see if you can make it any more affordable.

 Shopping around for health insurance through an online marketplace can help you find the best rates.
-You can also shop around for deals on life insurance if you’re looking for coverage in the fall.
+You can also shop around for life insurance if you’re looking for coverage in the fall.

 8. Declutter and sell your stuff for cash

-Because you can clear out your house and get ready for the holidays.
-And you might just have some things lying around that you could sell for cash!
+Decluttering in the fall can help you to get ready for the holidays.
+And you might just have some things that you could sell for extra money.

 Go room by room and see what you have on hand that you can reuse or repurpose for the season so you don’t have to buy anything new.
 Then, sell off your extra stuff that’s still in good shape.